awslabs/containers-cost-allocation-dashboard/terraform/kubecost_cid_terraform_module/README.md

 ### Step 3: Optionally, Add Outputs to the `outputs.tf` File

-The `deploy` directory has an `outputs.tf` file, used to show useful outputs after deployment.
+The `deploy` directory has an `outputs.tf` file, used to show useful outputs after deployment.<br />
+Below are explanations on how to use it.

 #### The `labels` Output